magicDGS/glove80-keymap-config/README.md

   - Toggle on the same thumb cluster as [Glorious Engrammer layout] version 38
   - Some functions are not working on Windows

+- Symbol Layer:

+  - Same as [Glorious Engrammer layout] version 38 (some symbols not included or shift-behavior not implemented)
+  - Toggle on the same thumb cluster as [Glorious Engrammer layout] version 38
+  - Uses macros for some symbols to ensure that the symbol appears on the first key press

 - Lower Layer:

   - Toggle in the same thumb/layer activation position the layer lock (as [Glorious Engrammer layout] version 38)